lierdakil/pandoc-crossref/README.md

 : Caption {#tbl:label}
 ```

-To label a table, append `{#tbl:label}` at the end of table caption (with `label` being something unique to reference this equation by).
+To label a table, append `{#tbl:label}` at the end of table caption (with `label` being something unique to reference this table by).
 Caption and label *must* be separated by at least one space.

 ### References